MIT EAD Airframe Version 2

 The EAD Airframe Version 2, or V2, is a small American unmanned aircraft.
 It has been described as 'solid state', as there are no moving parts in the propulsion system; all thrust is powered by the phenomenon known as ion wind.
-It is being developed at the Massachusetts Institute of Technology (MIT) Department of Aeronautics and Astronautics by engineer Steven Barrett (associate professor of aeronautics and astronautics) and others.
+As of 2018 it was being developed at the MIT Department of Aeronautics and Astronautics by associate professor Steven Barrett and others.

 It is claimed to be the first ion-propelled airplane.
 Tethered ion-propelled aircraft without wings have existed since the 1960s.
-These had ground-based high-voltage power supplied to the aircraft via a wire.
+These had ground-based high-voltage power supplied to the aircraft via wire.

 Design and development

 The aircraft is a flying wing made of very light materials, including carbon-fiber, shrink-wrap plastic, balsa wood, polystyrene, and Kevlar.
 It has a very wide open frame serving as a fuselage, in and below which thin wires are strung horizontally.
 The aircraft weighs just over 2.5 kg and has a wingspan of 5 m.

 The MIT engineers were able fine tune the aircraft to find the best design and power requirement by employing a technique known as geometric programming.

 It can fly at around 4.8 m/s.